finlaymatunda/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This is the singly linked task 0
+Thissis the singly linked task